 - Ovangkol fretboard

-Shopping for a 12 string guitar is a pretty similar process to any other guitar.
+Shopping for a 12-string guitar is a similar process to any other guitar.
 If the fundamentals like build quality, tone, setup, and playability are done right, the rest will fall into place quite nicely.
 Check out the below points of consideration if you’re still not quite sure what you need to be looking for.

 Acoustic, Electric, or Acoustic-Electric

-Depending on what you plan to use your 12 string for, both in terms of performance, and music genre, you’ll need to choose what type of guitar to go for, be that acoustic only, electric, or acoustic-electric.
-Below we discuss the merits of each style.
+Depending on how you plan to use your 12-string, both in terms of performance and music genre, you’ll need to choose what type of guitar to go for.
+Your options are acoustic, electric, or acoustic-electric.
+Below, we discuss the merits of each style.

-Acoustic-electric 12 string guitars blend the best of both worlds.
-Not only do you have the folksy jangle of an acoustic at your disposal, you can very easily plug in to a standard guitar amp to record, or to take your music to a wider audience.
+Acoustic-electric 12-string guitars blend the best of both worlds.
+Not only do you get the folksy jangle of an acoustic at your disposal, you can very easily plug into a standard guitar amp to record or take your music to a wider audience.

 Intonation and Tuning Stability

-Finding a model with a quality Tusq, or genuine bone nut will go a long way to assisting with both tuning stability and intonation.
+Finding a model with a quality Tusq or genuine bone nut will assist with both tuning stability and intonation.

-Bearing in mind that a good setup for a 12 string guitar from a qualified guitar tech or luthier could potentially cost between 20% to 30% of your entire $1000 budget, it’s a good idea to look for a model that comes with a great setup from the factory that suits your style of play.
-Whether that’s a low, mid, or high action, that decision is up to you, but one that is best made before purchasing in order to maximize your investment.
+Bearing in mind that a good setup for a 12-string guitar from a qualified guitar tech or luthier could potentially cost between 20% to 30% of your entire $1,000 budget, it’s a good idea to look for a model that comes with a great setup from the factory to suit your style of play.
+Whether that’s a low, mid, or high action is up to you, but one that’s best made before purchasing in order to maximize your investment.

-So, to recap, our recommendation for those looking for a guitar that sits somewhere in the middle ground of price and performance, our top pick, the Martin D-X2E is a great shout.
-If your primary concern is keeping to the bottom end of the budget, our best value option, the Epiphone Songmaker DR-212 is a lot of guitar for the money.
-Lastly, if you’re happy to go all in on the best 12 string guitar under $1000, the Taylor 150E, our Editor’s Choice, gets our recommendation for its beautiful tones, excellent build quality, and handsome looks.
+Our recommendation for those looking for a guitar that sits somewhere in the middle ground of price and performance is our Top Pick, the Martin D-X2E.
+If your primary concern is keeping to the bottom end of the budget, the Epiphone Songmaker DR-212 is our Best Value option, offering a lot of guitar for the money.
+Or if you’re happy to go all in on the best 12-string guitar under $1,000, the Taylor 150E is our Editor’s Choice, getting our recommendation for its beautiful tones, excellent build quality, and handsome looks.